Modernize Your Employee Incentive Program

 Other Employee Incentive Considerations

-A few things we haven't mentioned yet.
+There are a couple of things we haven't mentioned yet.
 First, remote employees deserve effective incentives just as much as anyone else.
-If you have remote teams or even if your entire company is remote, making clear, easy-to-understand incentives is even more important than ever.
+If you have remote teams or even if your entire company is remote, providing clear, easy-to-understand incentives is even more important than ever.
 Tailor rewards to fit the people who don’t come into the office, and make sure to clearly advertise each incentive as often as you can so that everyone hears about it and knows how to participate.

 The last consideration we want to mention is budget.
 Some of the rewards listed above may sound pricey, but you don’t need to worry too much about that!
 Not all incentives need to be in the form of extra cash added to an employee’s paycheck.
 Things like swag or extra PTO are still great rewards, and their cost is minimal.